 Their results were backed up by a pre-clinical meta-analysis summarizing the drug family’s efficacy in reducing the risk of heart attack, taking into account the results of independent research groups.
 They also developed an intravenous formulation for this otherwise orally ingestible medication.

-In the future, he intends to carry on his research with large animal experiments in the renewed Experimental Research Laboratory at the Heart and Vascular Centre of Városmajor.
+In the future, he intends to carry on his research with large animal experiments in the renewed Experimental Research Laboratory at the Heart and Vascular Centre in Városmajor.

 In addition to the Innovation Award, Dr. Sayour Alex Ali’s research has won two first prizes at OTDK, and has been published in a prestigious international impact research journal.
 He has also been awarded the Semmelweis University’s Outstanding Student Award and the Pro Scientia Gold Medal.